danilat/scorecards/README.md

 This is a little side-project to support scoring in boxing fights.

-As boxing aficionado I would like to score fights and share it with my friends an other boxing fitghts.
+As boxing aficionado I would like to scoreCard fights and share it with my friends an other boxing fitghts.
 But at this moment is more an experiment than a real application.

 ## Principal features (WIP):
 - Register fights